Andrew McKeon, Executive Director

 Andrew has been an invited speaker at the UN, NASA’s Goddard Institute, NYU, Purdue University, and PwC.
 For five years he served on the board of TransitCenter, an NGO dedicated to sustainable transportation solutions.
 Andrew holds an MS in Mechanical Engineering and an MBA from Columbia University.

-As Director of Program Administration at RGGI, Inc., Anna manages the RGGI CO2 Allowance Tracking System (RGGI COATS), an electronic platform that records allowance and emissions data for each state's CO2 Budget Trading Program.
+As the Deputy Director of RGGI, Inc., Anna manages the RGGI CO2 Allowance Tracking System (RGGI COATS), an electronic platform that records allowance and emissions data for each state's CO2 Budget Trading Program.
 Anna provides support to the Executive Director in the implementation of RGGI across key program areas and her responsibilities also include supporting the RGGI states and RGGI CO2 budget sources for compliance, and providing technical support for RGGI program review and evaluation.

 Prior to joining RGGI, Inc., Anna managed administrative and communications projects at the Foreign Policy Association, a non-profit organization dedicated to helping the American public engage in global issues.